DanielCujba/fitness_homie/README.md

 This project is a personal assistant for your physical and mental health.

-In order to run the application you should open lib/main.dart that's where all the spaghetti code is stored More information can be seen in the Presentation.pptx
+In order to run the application you should open lib/main.dart that's where all the spaghetti code is stored<br>
+More information can be seen in the Presentation.pptx

-Our team:
+Our team: <br>
-Dumitrana Mihnea Ioan
+Dumitrana Mihnea Ioan <br>
-Cujba Daniel
+Cujba Daniel <br>
-Cristea Octavian
+Cristea Octavian<br>